-Pre-approved principal payment holiday scheme for corporate customers
+1. Pre-approved principal payment holiday scheme for corporate customers

-The HKMA (in consultation with the Banking Sector SME Lending Coordination Mechanism) has developed a pre-approved principal payment holiday scheme (the "Scheme") in an effort to provide immediate relief to SMEs.
+The HKMA (in consultation with the Banking Sector SME Lending Coordination Mechanism) has developed a pre-approved principal payment holiday scheme (the "Scheme") in an effort to provide immediate relief to SMEs, including retail, property, and service industries in particular..

-Who are eligible? - Corporate borrowers which have an annual sales turnover of HK\$800 million or less, have no outstanding bank payments which have been overdue for more than 30 days as at 1 May 2020, and are not in the process of ceasing operations or declaring bankruptcy or liquidation.
-The HKMA also encourages banks to adopt an accommodative stance with respect to corporate borrowers which are not covered by the Scheme, and to assess their requests for financial assistance on a case-by-case basis.

-- How does it work?
-Participating banks will pre-approve deferment of all principal payments of bilateral loans of eligible borrowers falling due between 1 May 2020 and 31 October 2020 for up to 6 months.
-Applications by borrowers are not required.
-Participating banks will reach out to borrowers and advise them the terms and financial implications of the principal payment holiday. - Which banks will participate?
-All Als in Hong Kong regulated by the HKMA are expected to participate in the Scheme under the same terms.
+- Who are eligible?
+Corporate borrowers which have an annual sales turnover of HK\$800 million or less, have no outstanding bank payments which have been overdue for more than 30 days as at 1 May 2020, and are not in the process of ceasing operations or declaring bankruptcy or liquidation.
+As at 2 September, 130,000 companies qualify, representing 80% of corporate borrowers in Hong Kong, and 15,000 of them have applied for the payment holiday since May.
+The HKMA also encourages banks to adopt an accommodative stance with respect to corporate borrowers which are not covered by the Scheme, and to assess their requests for financial assistance on a case-by-case basis, provided that it is consistent with prudent risk management principles to do so. - How does it work?
+Participating banks will pre-approve deferment of all principal payments of bilateral loans of eligible borrowers falling due between 1 May 2020 and April 2021 for up to 6 months, as per an extension of the Scheme announced by the Government on 2 September 2020.
+During this time period, eligible companies will only need to pay the interest but not the principals on their loans for up to 6 months. except for repayments of trade loans, which would be deferred by 90 days.
+Borrowers who had been approved prior to the 2 September 2020 could receive a six-month extension of the moratorium, while applications were open for other companies that had not previously applied.
+Initially, applications by borrowers were not required and participating banks were to reach out to borrowers and advise them on the terms and financial implications of the principal payment holiday.
+But in the 2 September announcement, the Government stated that as customers were already familiar with the Scheme, banks would not issue individual notifications regarding the extension of the Scheme from October 2020 to April 2021.
+Instead, corporate customers in need of relief are requested to contact their banks, which will handle each case on a "pre-approved" basis. - Which banks will participate?
+All Als in Hong Kong regulated by the HKMA were expected to participate in the Scheme under the same terms.
+As at 2 September 2020, one hundred and four banks have participated in the Scheme.